fieldmaps/edge-extender/README.md

 ## Usage

 Currently, GeoPackage (GPKG) and Shapefile (SHP) are supported input formats, with outputs in EPSG:4326 (WGS84).
 Running the tool requires files to be added to the `inputs` directory, where they will be processed in parallel.
 Resulting files are added to an `outputs` folder.
-To run the tool, make sure docker is installed, and use `docker-compose up` from the command line.
+To use the tool, make sure docker is installed and running.
+From the command line, navigate to this directory and run `docker-compose up`.
 For those on Linux or macOS who want to run processing outside of docker, install GDAL and PostGIS with a `polygon_voronoi` table created.
-After that, the tool can be invoked with `python3 -m processing`.
+After that, run `python3 -m processing` from this directory.

 ## Configuration